Special Planning Projects | San Antonio

 Market Analysis of Mixed-Use Development Plan with Branch Library

 The City of San Antonio engaged Kell-Munoz Architects and Wendell Davis to prepare a mixed-use plan for the 25-acre Mission Drive-in property next to Mission San Jose.
 The primary use of the property would be approximately 4 acres to build the Council District 3 Branch library and consultants to determining the best uses for the remaining property and develop a master plan for the entire 25 acres.
 While Steve Tillotson of Kell-Munoz designed the library and prepared the master plan, Davis conducted research of case studies for similar mixed-use projects in the U.S., conducted a retail gap analysis, office market analysis, land values and attached residential market analysis and prepared demographics for the Trade Area.
 In order to implement the plan, the City created a Tax Increment Reinvestment Zone (TIRZ) to take advantage of incremental taxes from real property improvements within the zone and fund infrastructure and other costs for the 25-acre project.
 Davis identifies potential types of businesses and companies that would be suitable and successful at the site.
 Some common themes from more than 100 case studies of MXDs included: a Main Street, pedestrian-friendly, live-work concept, New Urbanism/TND, redevelopment and adaptive re-use.

-San Antonio, Pleasanton, Marcus, Laredo, Braunfels and surrounding areas of Texas.
+San Antonio, City of Alice, Pleasanton, San Marcus, Laredo, Braunfels and surrounding areas of Texas.